zhudavi2/SP2-HDM/README.txt

 - (V3) HDI component (LE, MYS, EYS) viewing through the country info window.

 Other changes:
+- (V10.4) Added a console command, load_hdm_cfg, to reload the HDM config file in the middle of a game.
+Thanks to -Jesse- for the suggestion.
 - (V10.3) Added a console command, set_password, to set server password.
 Thanks to IceyVVind for the suggestion. (#127)
 - (V10.3) Added a console command, print_server_name, to log out current server name.
 - (V10.3) Broadcast chat message to all players when a war treaty is created, to allow players to know if someone sponsored a war that they're not participating in.
 Thanks to Tannman and Alex2142 for the suggestion.
 (Issue #101)